marianmeres/simple-mockups/README.md

 Screens in the [TOC](http://marian.meres.sk/simple-mockups-demo/#_toc) are sorted alphabetically by their filenames.
-If you need a specific order prefix the filename with a digits just as I did in the [demo](https://github.com/marianmeres/simple-mockups/tree/master/screens/index).
+If you need a specific order prefix the filename with digits just as I did in the [demo](https://github.com/marianmeres/simple-mockups/tree/master/screens/index).

-Screen id is genereated from the file path where directory separators are replaced with underscores, so usage of underscores in file names will cause the breadcrumbs and TOC to not work correctly.
+Screen id is generated from the file path where directory separators are replaced with underscores, so usage of underscores in file names will most likely cause the breadcrumbs and TOC to not work correctly.